-Here you can learn a bit about the difference between storing and storing wine.
+Here you can learn a little about the difference between storing and storing wine.
 Storage should improve the quality of the wine through maturation.

-Storage aims to preserve the quality of the wine in the time between purchase and when to enjoy it.
+Storage aims to preserve the quality of the wine in the time between purchase and consumption.

-Wine storage is by no means reserved for the experts, and no advanced wine cellar is required.
-If you have a cool room it is a decent place, but the room temperature must be low, stable, low light and slightly humid air.
+Storing wine is not at all reserved for the experts, and an advanced wine cellar is not necessary.
+If you have a cool room it’s a good start, but the temperature in the room must be low, stable, with low light and some humidity.
 In a basement, you should strive to fulfill as many of these points as possible:

-- The ideal storage temperature is between 8 ° C and 12 ° C. Many cellars are warmer in summer and cooler in winter.
-However, it does not have much to say for the wine as long as the temperature changes occur gradually.
-But the wine does not benefit from sudden fluctuations.
-If stored warm, it will develop faster and may have a boiled taste.
-If it gets too cold, the development will be hampered and the wine may settle.
+- The ideal storage temperature is between 8 ° C and 12 ° C. Many basements are warmer in summer and cooler in winter.
+However, it does not have much effect on the wine as long as the temperature changes occur gradually.
+Wine does not benefit from sudden fluctuations.
+If stored hot, it will develop faster and may have a boiled taste.
+If it gets too cold, development will be inhibited, and the wine may precipitate.
 For the same reasons, you should avoid freezing wine.

-The humidity in a wine cellar should be at least 60-70 percent.
-It doesn’t matter to the wine if the cellar is more humid, but then you risk ruining the bottle labels.
+- The humidity in a wine cellar should be at least 60-70 percent.
+It does not matter to the wine if the cellar is more humid, but then you risk that the bottle labels are damaged.

-The bottles must be stored in the dark, as light can affect the color and make the wine develop faster.
+- The bottles must be stored in the dark, as light can affect the color and cause the wine to develop faster.

-- Eventually the wines will start to lose their freshness and may have an oxidized appearance.
-This development occurs slowly and gradually, but faster at too high a temperature.
-It is important that the wines are kept dark and not too hot.
+Eventually, the wines will begin to lose their freshness and may have an oxidized taste.
+This development takes place slowly and gradually, but faster at too high a temperature.
+It is important that the wines are stored in the dark and do not become too warm.

-Wines with natural cork must be stored lying down in order for the cork to stay moist and not release air to the wine.
-Bottles with screw cork should stand upright since prolonged contact between wine and metal cork can affect the taste.
+Wines with natural corks must be stored horizontally so that the cork stays moist and does not let air into the wine.
+Bottles with screw caps should stand upright as prolonged contact between wine and metal caps can affect the taste.

 A wine with synthetic cork can either lie or stand.
-Wine in carton is designed to drink young.
+Cardboard wine is intended to be drunk young.
 It should be kept cool and consumed within three to six months.
-When opened, we recommend a shorter shelf life.
+In the open state, we would recommend a shorter storage time.

-Easier wines are made to drink young, and usually do not benefit from being stored longer than half a year.
+Simpler wines are made to be consumed young, and usually do not benefit from being stored for longer than half to a year.